 Step 6: Constructing the Rest of the Sawdust Kiln Wall

 Once the steel mesh is in position, place another layer of bricks for the next section of the kiln wall.
 This next layer of bricks will hold the mesh in place.

 The second section of the kiln is also two bricks deep.
 Fill the second layer of the sawdust kiln with pottery and sawdust as you did with the first layer.
 Make sure that the sawdust comes right up to the top edge of the brick wall.
 You want as much sawdust in the kiln as you can get.
 This will help the kiln to burn longer.

-You can download your FREE copy of this step-by-step guide here!
+You can download your FREE copy of this step-by-step guide as an ebook here!

 How to Fire the Sawdust Kiln

 Once you have built the brick kiln, you are ready to fire it.

 Make a little dip in the top of the sawdust in the kiln.
 Then scrunch up a couple of pieces of newspaper and place these into the dip.

 Stack some dry kindling wood around the newspaper.
 If you want to start the fire easily, squirt a little lighter fluid onto the paper and wood.
 Then carefully set alight to the paper and wait whilst the kindling starts to burn too.
 Be sure to keep your fire extinguisher and fire blanket handy just in case you need them.